 1. Large Cotton Rope Basket

-I’m starting with this idea because it’s simple, cute, and pretty dang affordable.
+The first idea isn’t groundbreaking, but it is simple, cute, and pretty dang affordable.
 Drumroll please….

-I actually have two of these, and I can confirm that 20+ inch tall baskets are quite large and can hold more than a few blankets.
+These also come in allllll kinds of colors and finishes and looks.
+If you click on the link below, you’ll see this style in grey, black, white, tan, and multi-colored.
+I actually have two of these, and I can confirm that the 20+ inch tall baskets are quite large and can hold multiple large blankets and even comforters.

 Important note: Since I actually own these baskets, I can give you my honest feedback.
-I haven’t actually used these for blanket storage, but I have THREE cats and two children… and these baskets have thrived.
+I have THREE cats and two children… and these baskets have not only survived, but thrived.
+They’re even frequently used as a scratch toy by one of my cats in particular, and you can’t even tell!

 2. Natural Woven Basket